 2. Learning the language must fulfill a personal need

 Why have so many immigrants to the United States from around the world been able to become proficient in English?
-The answer is because they knew they had to learn listening, speaking, reading, and writing to get a job and assimilate into mainstream society.
+The answer is because they knew they had to learn listening, speaking, reading, and writing skills to get a job and assimilate into mainstream society.
 In most cases, speaking their native foreign tongues was insufficient to satisfy their basic needs in a new land.
-Many U.S. expats living in various countries have very limited proficiency in their host countries' languages.
-This is because most expats live in international communities where all of their basic needs are met by foreign national locals who speak English.
+Many U.S. ex-pats living in various countries have very limited proficiency in their host countries' languages.
+This is because most ex-pats are married to native speakers and live in international communities where all of their basic needs are met by foreign national locals who speak English.
 Naturally, in a situation like this, most people become lazy and feel no need to learn the language.

 3. Frequent contact with native speakers